About perinatal chaplaincy

 Spiritual care can include and encompass religious faith, but it stretches to touch all areas of our lives.
 Our spiritual life includes not only our beliefs about God, but also our understandings of how we fit into the world; our questions about our life and purpose; the stories we tell about our lives and what matters; and our morals and values.
 Spiritual care helps process these questions in a non-judgmental and supportive setting.

+I am Christian and have been trained to provide spiritual support in both Christian and interfaith settings.
 As a perinatal chaplain, I am above all privileged to walk alongside you in your spiritual journey.
 My role is to provide you with support within the framework of your own beliefs and tradition.

 If you are looking for a secular fertility chaplain or miscarriage doula, please feel free to reach out; I would be very happy to refer you to someone who might be the right fit for you.